ash2shukla/Data-centric-application-Development/README.md

 Lets explore it with containerization of streamlit app.

+### Q. Nice I have an image now how can I deploy it on Heroku ?

 [Go to this repo and follow the steps!](https://github.com/ash2shukla/streamlit-heroku)

 ## 10. Developing custom components for Streamlit